gomorpheus/ansible-collection-morpheus-core/README.md

     ansible_httpapi_use_ssl: true
 ```

+**Note:** It is not recommended to keep plaintext credentials in files.
+Where possible use Ansible Vault to encrypt secrets.

 ## Ansible Roles for Morpheus Setup

 These roles are designed for net new Morpheus configurations.
 They are _NOT_ designed for removing existing items.